AaditT/braille/README.md

 ### What it does
 With this library, developers can simply install and import this library and perform conversions between text, image, speech, and braille.

+### Installation 🛠
+  Make a project directory ``$ mkdir YOUR_PROJECT_DIRECTORY`` Install the library from GitHub ``git clone https://www.github.com/AaditT/braille`` Make sure you work within this directory.
+Your importation of the braille library may not work if this installation occurs in any other folder

 ### Using Braille
 1) Download braille.py to a directory and create your project within this directory
 2) `import braille`